Adarshkumar03/Brainstorm/README.md

-# Collab Whiteboard
+# Brainstorm

-A web-based application that enables real-time collaboration through a shared digital whiteboard.
+Brainstorm is a mern stack web-based application that enables real-time collaboration through a shared digital whiteboard.

 ## Features